Pomarancha12/Pomarancha12/README.md

 ✅ Project management skills.
 Working in collaboration with Marketing Agencies or different companies like a freelancer I was responsibile for product realese.
 One of the example of my work is https://gresco.com.ua/.
 In this project I:
 - analysed audience, competitors and market;
-- created content and made a moquap of the future web-site;
+- created content and made a mockup of the future web-site;
 - created requirements for designer and developer;
 - communicated with client in all stages of development;
 - tested ready-made product;